TomPace101/nanopore_diffusion/notes.md

+_TODO_ test the new solver class and data extraction method

 _TODO_ somewhere, document the new data extraction methodology modelparams.dataextraction format is currently only documented in debug.yaml.
 Should probably be some mention of it in GenericSolver.create_output as well.